 The overall network can include a mixture of cells of drastically different sizes, such as those from IEEE 802.15™, IEEE 802.11™, IEEE 802.16™, 3GPP, and 3GPP2, with overlapping coverage.
 The specific use case can be initiated either by the mobile node or by a network node.
 They could be specific measurement reports, triggers supplied by the link layers, unavailability of a key or a certificate.
 Specifically the standard consists of the following elements:

 a) A framework that enables the optimization of handover and other services supporting several use cases described in Draft IEEE P802.21.1/D02.
-The framework relies on the presence of a higher layer applications such as mobility management protocol stack within the network elements that supports the handover, and group manager functions that manages groups of mobile nodes and distributes the keys and certificates.
+The framework relies on the presence of a higher layer applications such as mobility management protocol stack within the network elements that supports the handover, and a group manager function that manages groups of mobile nodes and distributes the keys and certificates.
 The framework presents media independent service (MIS) reference models for different link-layer technologies so that all actions from the higher layer can be performed with minimum or no modifications of link layer technologies.

 b) A set of media independent functions within the protocol stacks of the network elements and a new entity created therein called the MIS Function (MISF).